cavaunpeu/willwolf.io-source/content/articles/additional-strategies-partition-function.md

 ## Stochastic maximum likelihood

-SML assumes the premise: let's initialize our chain at a point already close to the model's true distribution—reducing or perhaps eliminating the cost of burn-in altogether.  **This said, at what sample do we initialize the chain?**
+SML assumes the premise: let's initialize our chain at a point already close to the model's true distribution—reducing or perhaps eliminating the cost of burn-in altogether.  **This given, at what sample do we initialize the chain?**

-In SML, we simply initialize at the terminal value of the previous chain (i.e. the one we manufactured in the previous gradient step). **As long as the model has not changed significantly since, i.e. as long as the previous gradient step was not too large, this sample should exist in a region of high probability w.r.t. the current model.**
+In SML, we simply initialize at the terminal value of the previous chain (i.e. the one we manufactured to compute the gradients of the previous mini-batch). **As long as the model has not changed significantly since, i.e. as long as the previous parameter update (gradient step) was not too large, this sample should exist in a region of high probability under the current model.**

 In code, this might look like: